 - Open an existing file containing data you can use to add a sparkline (Use Ctrl + F12 on the keyboard to bypass Backstage view and go directly to the Open dialog box) or just create a quick sample of data

 - Place your cursor in the cell, where you wish to insert the Sparkline

 - Click the Insert tab from the Ribbon

 - The Create Sparklines dialog box will appear

-- You will see the Location Range has been filled in as the cell you had selected.
-This will be the location the sparkline will be placed
+- The Location Range has already been filled in as the cell you had selected.
+This will be the location the sparkline will be placed.

-- You will now need to highlight or select the Data Range you wish to include in your Sparkline
+- Now you need to highlight or select the Data Range you wish to include in your Sparkline

 - Use your mouse and highlight the data using the left mouse button

 TIP: You can also perform this action in reverse; instead of selecting the cell where you want the Sparkline displayed, highlight the data instead and then select Insert > Line.
 You will then just need to select the Location Range (cell) you want the actual sparkline to appear in.

 - Once you have completed this step click OK

 - The Sparkline is displayed in the cell:

 - You can now use the AutoFill tool to fill this sparkline down the column where appropriate.
 If you are not familiar with using the AutoFill tool, see my blog post here.